davosmith/moodle-block_dndupload/README.txt

 3. Upload the files you unzipped to this new folder on your server
 4. Login as administrator and click on 'Notifications'
 5. Add the block to a course in the usual way
-6. Turn editing on (in the usual way)
+6. Turn editing on (in the usual way) - the block does not show if editing is off
 7. Select a few files from your desktop and drag them onto a course section

 ==Contact==